-All aspects from the application to curriculum of the part-time programs are the same as the full-time program with exception of its delivery mode.
+All aspects from the application to curriculum of the part-time program is the same as the full-time program with exception of its delivery mode.

-The two part-time programs are unique because of our community partnership with community-based First Nations institutions, Seven Generations Education Institute (SGEI), First Nations Technical Institute (FNTI) and Mi'kmaq/Maliseet Association of Social Service Professional (MMASSP).
-SGEI is located in Fort Frances, FNTI is located in Tyendinaga First Nation, ON and MMASSP is located in Fredericton, NB.
-The part-time programs offer an opportunity for individuals who cannot study full-time to have access to the Advanced Standing MSW Aboriginal Field of Study.
+The part-time program is unique because of our community partnership with community-based First Nations institution, First Nations Technical Institute (FNTI) and Kenjgewin Teg Educational Institute (KTEI).
+FNTI is located in Tyendinaga First Nation, ON and KTEI is located in M'Chigeeng, on Manitoulin Island, ON.
+The part-time program offer an opportunity for individuals who cannot study full-time to have access to the Advanced Standing MSW Aboriginal Field of Study.

 The part-time program begins with Cultural Camps with a goal to fully immerse the student in Aboriginal wholistic healing practices.
 Attendance at Culture Camp is mandatory.
 This is where students engage in Indigenous healing practices and where the students begin to demonstrate a capacity to practice within this worldview and epistemology.